Chain-of-Action: Faithful and Multimodal Question Answering through Large Language Models: Methodology

 \subsection{Actions Implementation}

-We propose three types of actions to address multimodal retrieval demands.
-Each of them has three working steps: (i) Information Retrieval, (ii) Answering Verification, and (iii) Missing Detection.
-We first introduce the design of the three actions.
-Then, we describe the details of the three common steps.
+We propose three types of actions to address multimodal retrieval demands (text and tabular data): (1) Web-querying for searching real-time text data from websites, (2) Knowledge-encoding for retrieving related text data from local domain-specific corpus datasets, and (3) Data-analyzing for extracting tabular data from domain-specific databases via generated SQL codes.
+Each action has three steps to execute: (i) Information Retrieval, (ii) Answering Verification, and (iii) Missing Detection.
+We first introduce the design of the actions.
+Then, we describe the details of three common steps.
+When combined with textual data, we want to demonstrate that tabular data forms a critical part of heterogeneous inputs, significantly enhancing system understanding and response capabilities.